CalvinVon/dalao-proxy/README.md

 ## `Read Cache` Mode
 When you're ready to develop front-end pages or need [request mock](#Start-Request-Mock)

-> `dalao-proxy` would try to look up cache/mock file first, then return a real response after the failure
+> `dalao-proxy` would try to look up cache/mock file first, then return a real response after the failure.

+> **Recommended:** The easier way is to delete `CACHE_TIME` field in the cached JSON files rather than frequent restarts of the service because of modifying config file.(Updated at **v0.8.3**)

 Set option `cacheMaxAge` to *Read Cache* mode.
 [See option `cacheMaxAge`](#Option-cacheMaxAge)

 ```js
 // set permanent request cache